-The mission of the Teacher Education Department of East Central College is to be a teaching and learning community committed to providing educational experiences in partnership with the local schools that prepare students with the knowledge base and specialized skills to become a reflective practitioner.
+The mission of the Teacher Education Department of East Central College is to be a teaching and learning community committed to providing educational experiences in partnership with the local schools that prepare students with the knowledge base and specialized skills to become reflective practitioners.
 The program is offered at the ECC Union and Rolla locations.

-Students who complete the initial admission into the College declare their program of study as either an AAS-Early Childhood, or Pre-Admit Teaching.
-After Pre-Admit Teaching majors are enrolled in and scheduled to complete the first semester coursework (all general education courses) on the AAT degree plan they are eligible to apply for admission into the AAT Degree Program.
+Students who complete the initial admission into the College declare their program of study as either an AAS-Early Childhood or Pre-Admit Teaching.
+After Pre-Admit Teaching majors are enrolled in and scheduled to complete the first-semester coursework (all general education courses) on the AAT degree plan they are eligible to apply for admission into the AAT Degree Program.

-AAS – Early Childhood – The Associate of Applied Science degree in early childhood education includes coursework in general education plus an additional sequence of coursework in child development, educational strategies, technology, and related academic disciplines.
+The Associate of Applied Science degree in early childhood education includes coursework in general education plus an additional sequence of coursework in child development, educational strategies, technology, and related academic disciplines.
 Students completing the coursework in the early childhood program are prepared to enter the workforce as trained early childhood educators.

-Department Chair – Social Science & Education
+Department Chair, Math & Education

 Teacher Education Coordinator